 You don’t need much time to feel like you’ve really experienced Pisa, one day is enough to see all the highlights.
 But there is more to this Tuscan town than a bell tower with a serious inherent defect.
 Matt and I stopped off on our way to Florence, and with direct flights into the city, it can be a great place to kick-off an Italian adventure.

 If you do decide to do just an overnight stay in Pisa, you’ll want to make the most of it.
 Here’s my advice on how to spend it.

 Pack a Picnic near the Leaning Tower of Pisa

-It might be surrounded by tourists looking like they were frozen while performing “thriller”, but the famed Leaning Tower of Pisa (or campanile)is worth the visit.
+It might be surrounded by tourists looking like they were frozen while performing “thriller”, but the famed Leaning Tower of Pisa (or campanile) is worth a visit.
 The 14th-century tower, built on soft foundations, is leaning much more drastically than a photo will do justice, and that is after its recent “straightening” in which it was corrected from a 5.5-degree tilt to 3.99.
 But rather than elbowing your way through the tour groups, pop over to the nearby L’ostellino Panineria for an amazing sandwich with high-quality Italian meats.
 Find a spot on the Piazza dei Miracoli and take in the architectural masterpieces, while enjoying a masterpiece of a sandwich.
 While you are there, check out the domed Baptistry and Cathedral.

 Explore Pisa’s Piazzas

 Pisa is home to some amazing architecture, but it’s not concentrated in Piazza dei Miracoli alone.
 Take some time to wander around, discovering its many piazzas, including Piazza dei Cavalieri (Knights’ Square), the second largest square in the city, featuring sites such as the Statue of Cosimo I, the Palazzo dell’Orologio, and the Church of the Knights of the Holy and Military Order of St. Stephen.

 Browse the shops on Borgo Stretto